eodash/eodash/docs/STAC.md

 ### 1. Indicators (Collection of Collections)

-The top level consists of "Indicators," which are STAC Collections that group together other STAC Collections.
+The top level consists of "Indicators", which are STAC Collections that group together other STAC Collections.
 Users primarily interact with these Indicators.
 When a user selects an Indicator and a specific datetime, the client renders the most relevant STAC Item from each of the nested collections, creating a unified view of different datasets for that point in time.

 #### Indicator Link Properties